jbaart37/Cora-Voice-Agent-Training/docs/modules/module1-overview.md

 - Accessing the model from outside Azure (e.g., local development)
 - Quick testing with REST API clients
 - Legacy applications not using managed identity

+> ⚠️ **Security Best Practice:** If you ever need to use API keys, always store them in **Azure Key Vault**, never in code or configuration files.
+Azure Key Vault provides secure storage, access control, and audit logging for secrets.

 **For CORA:** Managed Identity handles everything automatically in Module 2! 🎉